xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 		-reinitialize : Reinitialize the repository, only useful with -setup -setup        : (Re-)run the setup for Deployit

-The options are:
+The command line options are:

 * `-reinitialize` -- tells Deployit to reinitialize the repository.
 Used only in conjunction with `-setup`.
 * `-setup` -- runs the Deployit Setup Wizard.
 * `-test-mode` -- enables Deployit serer test-mode.
 When test-mode is enabled, WebDAV access to the JCR repository is installed.
 The repository can be accessed using a URL such as `http://localhost:4516/repository/default/`.

+**Starting Deployit in the Background**

+By running the `server.sh` or `server.cmd` command, the Deployit server is started in the foreground.
+To run the server as a background process, use:

+	nohup bin/server.sh &

+on Unix or run Deployit as a [service on Windows](http://support.microsoft.com/kb/137890).

+**Java Properties **

+Deployit server also responds to certain Java properties that influence it's behavior.
+These properties may be set in the environment (e.g. by executing `export jetty.host=127.0.0.1` in the terminal used to start the server) or by passing them to Java on the command line (for instance, by adding the flag `-Djetty.host=127.0.0.1` to the command that starts the server).
+The following options are supported:

+* `deployit.supported.extensions.in.archive` -- sets the file extensions for which Deployit will attempt to replace placeholders.
+See the **Deployit Packaging Manual** for more information.
+* `jetty.host` -- sets the host that Deployit's embedded HTTP server binds to.
+Default value is `localhost`.
+* `ssh.privatekey.filename` -- supplies Deployit with a private key file that is used to access a remote host using public-private key security over SSH.
+* `ssh.privatekey.passphrase` -- supplies Deployit with the passphrase to use in conjunction with the SSH private key.
+* `com.xebia.ad.donotcleanuptemporaryfiles` -- **debugging only**: tells Deployit to retain the temporary files it uses to execute commands on a remote host.
+* `com.xebialabs.deployit.jetty.ClassPathResourceContentServlet.fallbackDirectory` -- **debugging only**: tells Deployit to serve classpath resources from a different directory.
+* `com.xebialabs.deployit.plugin.was.disableDaemon` -- **debugging only**: tells Deployit **not** to use the daemon to speed up command execution on WAS.

+**Note**: Depoyit's main configuration takes place in the `deployit.conf` file.
+In an effort to consolidate configuration in one place, the properties mentioned above are expected to be migrated to the `deployit.conf` file in a future release.

 **Stopping the Server**

 It is possible to stop the Deployit server using a REST API call.
-The command requires a username and password with administrator privileges (xxx true? xxx).
-The following is an example of a command to generate such a call:
+The following is an example of a command to generate such a call (replace `admin:admin` with your own credentials):

 	curl -X POST --basic -u admin:admin
 		http://admin:admin@localhost:4516/deployit/server/shutdown

-This requires the external `curl` command, available for both Unix and Windows. xxx wget example? xxx
+This requires the external `curl` command, available for both Unix and Windows.

 ## Editing CIs ##